Dinno/logical/doc/language.md

 On the level of model the language consists of following basic constructions:

-1. (?)Literals
-2. Variables
+1. Variables
-3. Function definitions
+2. Function definitions
-4. Function applications
+3. Function applications
-   //5.
-Function types

-But on syntactical level it has additional constructions such as:
+But on syntactical level it has additional constructions:

 1. Operators
-2.
+2. Literals

 ## Literals